nvmusoke/builder-weather/README.md

 1. Sign up at [OpenWeatherMap](https://openweathermap.org/api)
 2. Go to your API keys section in the dashboard
-3. Copy your API key (the free tier allows 1,000 calls/day)
+3. Copy your API key

 ### 3. Configure environment variables